-The famous tax-collector turned apostle may have had his own name-change after encountering Jesus Christ.
+The famous tax-collector, Matthew, turned apostle may have had his own name-change after encountering Jesus Christ.

 Name changes are significant in the Bible, as they typically signal a new mission from God.
 For example, Abram became Abraham and Simon was re-named Peter.